Celicular/AJU_Hackathon_Project_by_team_404_not_found/README.md

 A modern, responsive ERP system built with Next.js and pure CSS, designed to streamline business operations.

 ## 🚀 Project Status
-Currently in development by Team HCK/070 - 404 Not Found
+Currently in development by Team HCK/070 - Team: 404 Not Found

 ## ✨ Features Built So Far